-2.1 A company's constitution comprises certain key mandatory documents which evidence the existence of the company.
-These include:

-Memorandum of Association ("Memorandum"): A short document containing a legal statement, signed by all initial shareholders, agreeing to form the company, agreeing to become members and in the case of a company that is to have share capital, agreeing to take at least one share each.

-Articles of Association ("Articles"): The Articles are generally the most important part of the company's constitution and operate essentially as a contract between the company's shareholders.
+- 2.1 The company's constitution comprises certain key mandatory documents which evidence the existence of the company.
+These include: - Memorandum of Association ("Memorandum"): A short document containing a legal statement, signed by all initial shareholders, agreeing to form the company, agreeing to become members and in the case of a company that is to have share capital, agreeing to take at least one share each. - Articles of Association ("Articles"): The articles are generally the most important part of the company's constitution.
 All companies must have Articles which set out the basic management and administrative structure of the company.
-The Articles are a set of written rules that govern how the company is to be run and the rights which exist as between its shareholders.
-The Articles are a public document and must be filed at the share capital has been altered, for instance as a consequence of an allotment of shares, or a buyback and cancellation of them.

-Companies House at incorporation (unless the company has adopted Model Articles as set out in legislation).
-Any amendments made to the Articles must also be filed at Companies House and the CA 2006 regulates the way that changes may be made.
+The Articles are a set of written rules that govern how the company is to be run and the rights between shareholders.
+The Articles are a public document and must be filed at Companies House at incorporation (unless the company has adopted Model Articles as set out in legislation).
+Any amendments to the Articles made must also be filed at Companies House.

-Statement of Capital: All companies are required to file a statement of capital at Companies House: (i) on incorporation; (ii) when filing its annual confirmation statements (form CS01); and (iii) if

-The Statement of Capital details:

-- (i) the total number of shares of each type that the company has and their total nominal value, known as the company's "share capital"; - (ii) the nominal value of the shares and the amount paid up, or unpaid, on them; and - (iii) information about the shares, including the prescribed particulars attributable to each type or "class" of share for instance to participate in dividends; to "redeem" their shares, to vote on company matters; and to receive a distribution of capital on winding-up.

-Shareholders' Agreement ("SHA"): An SHA records the commercial terms of any agreement between the shareholders.
+- Statement of Capital: all companies are required to file a statement of capital at Companies House on: (i) incorporation; (ii) when filing its annual return; and (iii) if the share capital and been altered (on Form SH01).
+The statement of capital details: - (i) the total number of shares of each type that the company has and their total nominal value, known as the company's "share capital"; - (ii) the names and addresses of all shareholders; and - (iii) information about the shares, including the rights each type (or "class") of shares gives the shareholders, to participate in dividends; to "redeem" their shares, to vote on company matters; and to receive a distribution of capital on winding-up. - Shareholders' Agreement ("SHA"): An SHA records the commercial terms of any agreement between the shareholders.
 It is not compulsory to have an SHA and it is a private and confidential document which does not be filed at Companies House.
-Entering into an SHA is recommended as it sets out the extent of the shareholders' rights and obligations in operating the company, it can manage a later exit of a shareholder and provide mechanisms for resolving potential disputes.
+Entering into an SHA is recommended as it sets out the extent of the shareholders' rights and obligations in operating the company, can manage a later exit of a shareholder and provide mechanisms for resolving potential disputes.
 It is recommended to seek legal advice on the terms and effect of any SHA.
-It is important to always ensure that any SHA is executed correctly.
+Always ensure that any SHA is executed correctly.